Hover Setting

 Gear

-SpiritBleach is supported through advertising and affiliate product links.
-We only add products we like and have used.
+If you want to support Spiritbleach, you can use the links on this page to purchase things.
+You pay the same price and Spiritbleach gets paid a small amount.
 The LIVSN pants were given as a gift and I've included them here because I have worn and loved them for many miles of hiking.

 Skip to the gear lists